 When students withdraw from school before completing the period of enrollment they have been paid for, they are subject to the DATC Financial Aid policy on Return to Title IV.
 The Financial Aid Office will conduct a calculation to determine how much of the aid was earned.
 Any funds not earned must be returned to the Department of Education.
 If the student received more funds than they are entitled, they are considered overpaid.
 Those funds must be paid back to the Department of Education directly and students will lose their financial aid eligibility until those funds are repaid.
 If the college must return unearned aid that was used to pay direct school costs accrued by the student, the College will return those funds to the Department of Education and bill the student for any outstanding charges.

 Davis Applied Technology College scholarships may be awarded to students based on previous educational technical accomplishments and career goals or based on their need.
 Scholarships are to be used to further technical pursuits for employment.
-All scholarships will be awarded to selected students upon enrollment at the College.
+All scholarships are application based and are awarded on a monthly basis.
 All applications are available in the Financial Aid office.

 The Davis Applied Technology College Foundation works hard to bring scholarship offerings to students attending the College.
 The Foundation receives funds from various organizations, foundations, and individuals that are intended to assist students in off-setting their education expenses.
 The Application for these awards is available here.